Self-hosted deployment

 The admin panel also provides built-in health monitoring at Settings > Infrastructure.

-Health Checks
+Health checks

-Verify your deployment is running correctly:
+Verify your deployment with:

-# Admin API health
+# Admin API health summary

-curl http://localhost:8000/api/v1/health
+curl http://localhost:8000/api/v1/health/summary

-curl http://localhost:8000/api/v1/admin/health
+curl http://localhost:8000/api/v1/health/detailed

-Both endpoints return JSON with component-level status.
+Both endpoints return JSON with per-component status.

 Upgrading